 Did you know the Department of Veterans Affairs (VA) has implemented a new policy change that affects all veterans.
 The VA is currently in the process of updating its procedure to request further confirmation of a veteran’s death before it terminates any and all payments to the veteran.
 Basically, the process will now involve more exhaustive confirmation of a veteran’s death before payments are stopped.
 For instance, when VA officials believe that a veteran has died, the VA will send a letter to his or her address on file and request confirmation of the death from a surviving family member.
 If the VA doesn't receive a response from the family — or from a veteran erroneously believed to be dead — only then will the VA terminate payments permanently.

 Government Vacation Rewards

-Government Vacation Rewards is offering veterans vacation and travel opportunities at special military discounts with a best price match guarantee.
+Did you know Government Vacation Rewards is offering veterans vacation and travel opportunities at special military discounts with a best price match guarantee?
 Government Vacation Rewards was created specifically to serve all members of the Armed Forces.
 Government Vacation Rewards is the fastest growing government and military employees discount travel program in existence.
 Call 855-545-5488 for more information.

 Did you know the Congressional Budget Office (CBO) completed a "think tank" report on veterans' disability compensation?
 The ranking member on the House Committee on Veterans' Affairs asked for this study, which looks in detail at trends and policy options in regard to future veterans' compensation.
 Though the study looked at many areas, the report was primarily focused on potential ways to save future budget dollars (2018 through 2024) in regard to compensation by modifying current compensation to all veterans.
 Listed below are the areas they reviewed: